TokyoWarfare/Osmo-GPS-Controller-Extended/README.md

 * Install the ESP-IDF toolchain.
 For installation steps, refer to the documentation below.
 We recommend installing the ESP-IDF extension for VSCode.
 You can download the plugin here: [ESP-IDF Plugin - VSCode](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension)

-* Next, check the `.vscode/settings.json` file in the project to ensure that the IDF-related parameters are configured correctly.
+* Next, check the `.vscode/settings.json` file in the demo to ensure that the IDF-related parameters are configured correctly.

 * After setting up the environment, compile and flash the code to the development board.
 Use the monitor to view real-time logs.
 You can check the current device state by observing the RGB light status on the development board: red indicates uninitialized, yellow indicates BLE initialization complete, and the device is ready.
 - When the BOOT button is long-pressed, the RGB LED flashes blue, indicating that it is searching for and connecting to the nearest Osmo Action device.
 A steady blue light indicates that BLE is connected, a steady green light indicates that the protocol is connected and commands can be sent and received, and a steady purple light indicates that the protocol is connected and GPS signal is available.

 - When the BOOT button is clicked, the camera starts or stops recording.
 During long recording sessions, the RGB LED will flash.

-## Project Structure
+## Demo Structure

 ```
 ├── ble              # Bluetooth device layer